Optimal Measurement of Drone Swarm in RSS-based Passive Localization with Region Constraints: Optimal Geometrical Configurations for Flying UAVs

-To satisfy (\ref{ccc2}) with $M_{i}=1$, the optimal UAV-target horizontal angle configuration at one measurement can be obtained using algorithm 1 proposed in \cite{zhao2013optimal}.
-Let $[\beta_{1,0}~~\beta_{2,0}~~\cdots~~\beta_{N,0}]$ be one of them.
+Note that $\mathbf{G}_{j}$ is just a special form of $\mathbf{G}$ defined in (\ref{FIM3}).
+Due to the additivity of $\mathbf{F}$, it seems effective to make the UAV-target geometry at each measurement maintain the optimality.
+The following discussions are based on this idea.

+According to Theorem \ref{thm3}, the optimal configuration in terms of $\mathbf{G}_{j}$ satisfies (\ref{c3}), (\ref{c4}) and (\ref{ccc2}) with $M_{i}=1$.
+To satisfy (\ref{ccc2}) with $M_{i}=1$, Algorithm.~\ref{algorthm} can be used.
+Let $[\beta_{1,0}~~\beta_{2,0}~~\cdots~~\beta_{N,0}]$ denote the analytic angle configuration by Algorithm.~\ref{algorthm}.
 According to the principle of equivalent placements \cite{zhao2013optimal}, rotating the overall angles around the target maintains the optimal property.
-Mathematically, $[\beta_{1,0}+\beta~~\beta_{2,0}+\beta~~\cdots~~\beta_{N,0}+\beta]$ is also the optimal angle configuration.
-Considering the flying ability of UAVs, the optimal UAV-target horizontal angle configuration is given by
+Therefore $[\beta_{1,0}+\beta~~\beta_{2,0}+\beta~~\cdots~~\beta_{N,0}+\beta]$ is also the angle configuration satisfying (\ref{ccc2}), where $\beta$ is an arbitrary angle.
+Combining the flying state of UAVs, the following UAV-target horizontal angle configuration is proposed.